 If you make a lot of pulled meats it will save you an extraordinary amount of time to use shredder claws; even subpar ones.

 But if you want the best, it’s better to go with the original rather than some subpar knockoffs, and for that reason the Original Bear Paws get my stamp of approval.
 They’re thick, they’re sturdy, they’re sharp, and they stand the test of time, all while being supremely affordable.
+Just make sure to use a solid cutting board then cutting meat on a glass plate.

 15. The Best Rib Rack - Sorbus Non-Stick Rib Rack